akoksal/akoksal.github.io/_posts/2020-04-11-train-bert-for-turkish-sentiment-analysis.md

     return final_text
 {% endhighlight %}

 Now, it is the *BERT* time.
 We are using Turkish tweets, so we use Turkish BERT.
 If you want to train a model for another language, check out [community models of huggingface](https://huggingface.co/models).
-If you cannot see a model for that language, you can use [multilingual BERT](https://github.com/google-research/bert/blob/master/multilingual.md.
+If you cannot see a model for that language, you can use [multilingual BERT](https://github.com/google-research/bert/blob/master/multilingual.md).

-This feature_extraction method:
+This *feature_extraction* method:
 1. Takes a sentence.
 2. Filter it with our simple *filter* method.
 3. Tokenize it with Bert Tokenizer.